-Working in recruitment can be very stressful but following these stress management strategies will help you to manage stress positively at work.
+Working in recruitment can be very stressful but following these stress management tips and strategies, specifically for recruiters, will help you to manage stress positively at work.

 Stress is the state that you experience when you perceive that you cannot adequately cope with the demands being made on you.
 You feel under pressure, don’t have the physical and mental reserves to cope, and experience a build up of tension that can affect you physically, psychologically, and emotionally.

 There are many causes of stress, ranging from a series of minor irritations to major upheavals.
 In recruitment, this may include:

 - a placement not turning up for their first day of work

 - having targets that you are finding difficult to achieve

 - not being able to find a candidate for a position

 - having to deal with lots of issues which are outside of your control.

 To reduce stress and feel better you need to understand the root causes of your stress and take action to address these causes.
 The stress management tips below will help you manage stress positively on an ongoing basis at work.

 1. Set goals, plan and take action